demergent-labs/kybra/README.md

 #### Local Deployment

-Start up an IC replica and deploy.
-The first deploy will likely take multiple minutes as it downloads and compiles many Rust dependencies.
-Subsequent deploys should be much quicker:
+Start up an IC replica and deploy:

 ```bash
 # Open a terminal and navigate to your project's root directory, then run the following command to start a local IC replica